-Trust is central to the acceptance and adoption of Connected and Autonomous Vehicles (CAV), but also poses a significant challenge.
+Trust is central to the acceptance and adoption of Autonomous Vehicles (AV), but also poses a significant challenge.
 Reservations and distrust of this new technology are widespread.
-Little research exists, however, on this question and what does exist focuses mostly on human-machine interaction.
+But little research exists on Trust in AV, and what does exist focuses mostly on human-machine interaction.

-This project will approach research and interventions for trust in Connected and Automated Transport (CAT) from a new, broader perspective.
+This project will approach research and interventions for trust in Autonomous Vehicles from a new, broader perspective.

-This project will investigate the trust not only of CAV drivers, but also of the general public; businesses; engineers; and policy makers.
-Interviews will be conducted with each group in order to capture their different perspectives on trust and distrust.
+This project investigates the trust not only of AV drivers, but also of the general public; businesses; engineers; and policy makers.
+Interviews are conducted with each stakeholder group in order to capture their different perspectives on trust and distrust.

-Finally, based on rigorous research, the project will design recommendations for increasing trust among stakeholder groups from technological, social, and legal perspectives.
-In this way, the project will contribute directly to a sustainable increase in trust and acceptance of CAT.
+Based on rigorous research, the project will design recommendations for increasing the trustworthiness of AV, as defined by the different stakeholder groups, from technological, social, and legal perspectives.
+In this way the project aims to contribute directly to a sustainable increase in justified trust and acceptance of Autonomous Vehicles.

 Get in touch

-Please contact email@example.com for further information about any of the researchers we are currently working with or find out more about our academic programme here cp.catapult.org.uk/academia
+Please contact email@example.com for further information about any of the researchers we are currently working with or find out more about our Researchers in Residence programme here.